syakirharis25/Linux/README.md

 \<Return> = [Enter] <br />
 M-x = meta + x = [Esc] + [X]

+Emacs was created by by Richard Stallman and his team in MIT Computer Science and Artificial Intelligence Laboratory : https://github.com/richardmstallman

 <a name="permissions"></a>
 ## 8. Linux permissions